dejwCake/laravel-sms/README.md

 $ php artisan vendor:publish
 ```

-You will need to select the service provider `Matthewbdaly\LaravelSMS\LaravelSMSProvider`.
+You will need to select the service provider `Dejwcake\LaravelSms\LaravelSmsProvider`.
 Then set your driver and any settings required in the `.env` file for your project:

 ```
 SMS_DRIVER=nexmo